 A nephrologist can also be involved when other factors cause kidney disease or dysfunction, including:

-If you’re visiting a nephrologist, they may be involved in performing a variety of tests and procedures or interpreting the results.
+If you visit a nephrologist, they may perform the following tests and procedures and also interpret the results.

 Laboratory tests

-A wide range of tests can be used to assess the function of your kidneys.
-These tests are typically performed on either a blood or urine sample.
+A wide range of tests can help assess kidney function.
+A healthcare professional typically performs these tests on a blood or urine sample.

 Blood tests

-• Glomerular filtration rate (GFR).
-This test measures how well your kidneys are filtering your blood.
-GFR begins to decrease below normal levels in kidney disease.
+• Glomerular filtration rate (GFR): This test measures how well your kidneys filter your blood.
+In kidney disease, GFR begins to drop below normal levels.

-• Blood urea nitrogen (BUN).
-As with creatinine, finding high levels of this waste product in the blood is a sign of kidney dysfunction.
+• Blood urea nitrogen: As with creatinine, finding high levels of this waste product in the blood is a sign of kidney dysfunction.

 Urine tests

-• Urinalysis.
-This urine sample can be tested with a dipstick for pH as well as the presence of abnormal amounts of blood, glucose, protein, or bacteria.
+• Urinalysis: A doctor can use a dipstick to test a urine sample for pH and the presence of abnormal amounts of blood, glucose, protein, or bacteria.

-• Albumin/creatinine ratio (ACR).
-This urine test measures the amount of the protein albumin in your urine.
-Albumin in the urine is a sign of kidney dysfunction.
+• Albumin/creatinine ratio: This urine test measures the amount of the protein albumin in your urine.
+Albumin in the urine can be a sign of kidney dysfunction.

-• 24-hour urine collection.
-This method uses a special container to collect all of the urine that you produce during a 24-hour period.
-Further testing can be performed on this sample.
+• 24-hour urine collection: This method uses a special container to collect the urine you produce during a 24-hour period.
+A doctor can use this sample for further testing.

-• Creatinine clearance.
-This is a measure of creatinine from both a blood sample and a 24-hour urine sample that’s used to calculate the amount of creatinine that’s exited the blood and moved to the urine.
+• Creatinine clearance: This is a measure of creatinine from both a blood sample and a 24-hour urine sample used to calculate the amount of creatinine that has exited the blood and moved to the urine.

 Procedures